 Q: Please explain more on failover capability.

-A: Each master content (JENKINS_HOME) is persisted to a storage layer on a regular basis.
-We check the health of each master and if one of them becomes unhealthy, it is reprovisioned automatically with the latest persisted data.
-If a whole worker in the cluster fails, all the masters running on it are reprovisioned on other nodes in the cluster, provided you have provided enough spare capacity to your cluster.
-You can add new capacity to the cluster as you need it, the new nodes will be used as soon as new slaves or masters are requested.
+A: Each controller content (JENKINS_HOME) is persisted to a storage layer on a regular basis.
+We check the health of each controller and if one of them becomes unhealthy, it is reprovisioned automatically with the latest persisted data.
+If a whole worker in the cluster fails, all the controllers running on it are reprovisioned on other nodes in the cluster, provided you have provided enough spare capacity to your cluster.
+You can add new capacity to the cluster as you need it, the new nodes will be used as soon as new agents or controllers are requested.

 Q: What about the underlying instances... does Mesos take care of scaling out?